cmbi/metadome/README.md

 * meta-domain_linked_proteins : a list of `protein` entries, which are via a meta-domain relationship linked to this `locus`

 A `gene` entry consists of:
-* position : the position in the gene that matches the locus.
+* gene_position : the position in the gene that matches the locus.
 Numeric type
 * strand : '+' or '-'.
 String type
 * gene_name : the name of the gene wherein this domain occurs.
 String type
 * gencode_transcription_id : gencode_transcription_id.
 String type